krishnasism/spacehook/README.md

 ⭐ Forever open source and free to use!

+⭐ Import your Swagger files to automatically create mock endpoints!

+[deta only features]

 ⭐ Data privacy ensured by Deta!

-⭐ Import your Swagger files to automatically create mock endpoints!

-⭐ [deta only feature] Create as many instances as you like -> Unlimited endpoints!
+⭐ Create as many instances as you like -> Unlimited endpoints!

 ## Deploy to your deta.space dev